debipe20/deb-anl-xil/README.md

 ## Repository Structure
 ```
-/src – Source code for different projects
+deb-anl-xil/
+│-- src/          # Source code and scripts
-/docs – Documentation and references
+│-- docs/         # Documentation and references
-/notebooks – Jupyter notebooks for experiments and analyses
+|-- /3rdparty     #External libraries to support the project
+│-- data/         # Sample datasets (if applicable)
-/scripts – Utility scripts for preprocessing and automation
+│-- /build        #  Utility scripts for preparing the environment and setup libraries
-/tests – Test cases and validation files
+│-- /config       # Configuration files for managing the IP Addresses and Ports, and test scenarios
 ```

 # Requirements
 To set up and run the code, ensure you have the following dependencies installed:
+'''
+/build/scripts/setup-build-environment.sh
+'''

 # Getting Started
 1. Clone the repository